koljagralla/turbogate/readme.md

 You can define the required environment data and permissions for each lambda (endpoint and authorizer).
 The defined values will be dynamically picked up by TypeScript and you can pass in those values in your stack definition utilizing previously created constructs.
 Need one value or permission more than once?
 Simply name them the same.
 Turbogate will consolidate the initialization of those values automatically.

 ### Maximum adaptability
 Turbogate was developed with the modern TypeScript developer in mind.
 It (mostly) follows a functional approach instead of using classes.
-The code that defines and endpoint or authorizer is generated as fully adapatable boilerplate for you along with some recommdendations on what to look out for if you want to change it.
+The code that defines an endpoint or authorizer is generated as fully adapatable boilerplate for you along with some recommdendations on what to look out for if you want to change it.
 This means while you of cause can use turbogate in full auto pilot to power code a 30+ endpoint API in a day you also could dive down deep into its mode of operation and precisely adjust most of it to your needs without having to change anything about the framework itself.

 # Getting started
 Assuming you use yarn.
 Adapt to your package manager if needed.